HPEEzmeral/ezua-tutorials/Model-Monitoring/Airflow/README.md

 ### Task Graph:
 ![image](https://github.com/HPEEzmeral/ezua-tutorials/assets/70695037/fe981207-a672-4a78-98aa-fbdb30e20207)

-The data proﬁles and the driꢁ summary report are stored in the shared volume and we can download and view it.
+The data proﬁles and the drift summary report are stored in the shared volume and we can download and view it.
 ![image](https://github.com/HPEEzmeral/ezua-tutorials/assets/70695037/f368dae3-9d2f-44cd-b05d-51eb1324b3cc)